NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/README.md

 Due to limited space the hackathons participation is currently on an invitation-only basis.
 If you are interested in attending a hackathon then please contact the organizer of the hackathon directly.
 We are always excited to see new members join the NWB:N community.
-One-day participation is permitted for first-time attendees, but participants are strongly encouraged to stay for the entire event.

-#### Who should attend?

-This is harder to determine.
-Your best bet is to [contact us](#who-to-contact) or attend a [preparatory videoconference](#preparatory-videoconferences).
+If space is available, we will try to accomodate the additional request.

 #### What is the history of NWB hackathons?